schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-lessons.md

     <instantiatesCanonical value="http://dsf.dev/bpe/Process/helloDic|1.0" />
 </Task>
 ```
-We can continue this process for all basic elements like these.
+We can continue this process for all primitive elements like these.
 Just make sure you pay attention to use the correct
 data type (e.g. proper coding value for elements with `coding` type).

 Let's look at a more complex element like the `requester` element: